Our Team

 Kristin Sneegas, MS

-Associate Director Kristin joined the Ruesch Center in 2020 as the Strategic Communications Manager and has since become the Associate Director.
-In this role, she focuses on program development, communications, marketing, stakeholder engagement, and community and brand-building initiatives.
-She received her Masters in Science in Marketing from Johns Hopkins, where she worked in marketing and communications for 11 years.
+Kristin joined the Ruesch Center in 2019 as the Strategic Communications Manager and has since become the Deputy Director.
+In this role, she focuses on GI Cancer physician and patient education initiatives, program development, communications, stakeholder engagement, community and brand-building initiatives, and strategic growth of the center.
+She received her Master of Science degree from Johns Hopkins, where she worked in marketing and communications for 11 years.
 Her interest in public health, global health policy, advocacy, and cancer research innovation made her excited to join the team at Georgetown.

 Kathryn Falato, MPA